 Introduction - Intent, Implementation and Impact

-Curriculum planning is based on The Courtyard’s recognition of key skills that pupils who attend our school need to develop in order to live successful lives and achieve their potential.
+Curriculum planning is based on The Courtyard’s recognition of key skills that students who attend our school need to develop in order to live successful lives and achieve their potential.

-The Courtyard is dedicated to providing a broad and balanced curriculum at levels appropriate to the developmental understanding of our pupils.
-We believe that pupils should leave us with the necessary knowledge, skills and accreditation to see them successfully move forward to the next stage in their lives, whether that be college, an apprenticeship or paid employment.
+The Courtyard is dedicated to providing a broad and balanced curriculum at levels appropriate to the developmental understanding of our students.
+We believe that students should leave us with the necessary knowledge, skills and accreditation to see them successfully move forward to the next stage in their lives, whether that be college, an apprenticeship or paid employment.

-Ensuring our pupils are prepared for adult, independent life is at the centre of our curriculum, as evidenced in the PAIL suite of subjects introduced in September 2018 (Preparation for Adult Independent Life).
+Ensuring our students are prepared for adult, independent life is at the centre of our curriculum.

 There are 3 main themes which run through the PAIL curriculum: